-The Freedom of Information (FOI) Act, 1997 which came into operation on 21 April, 1998, establishes three new statutory rights:
+The Freedom of Information (FOI) Act, 2014 which came into operation on 14 October, 2014, details the following three statutory rights:

 The Act asserts the right of members of the public to obtain access to official information to the greatest extent possible consistent with the public interest and the right to privacy of individuals.
 The Act is designed to allow public access to information held by public bodies which is NOT routinely available through other sources.
 Access to information under the Act is subject to certain exemptions and involves specific procedures and time limits.

 | a legal right for each person to access information held by public bodies;

 | a legal right for each person to have official information relating to him/herself amended where it is incomplete, incorrect or misleading; |